How to ensure your next scan doesn’t lead to a scam

 The tech is also used to both sign in and post in the WeChat messaging app and Alipay systems, meaning millions of citizens use QR codes every day.

-While the technology may have initially been overlooked by the West, QR codes become more widely used in 2020 due to the Covid-19 outbreak.
+While the technology may have initially been overlooked by the West, QR codes became more widely used in 2020 due to the Covid-19 outbreak.

 Businesses, governments, and other organizations turned to the technology as a way of tracking social movements.